grb-technik/aula-assistant/CONTRIBUTING.md

 3. Have fun coding!
 Make your changes and commit them with clear messages.
 4. Ensure your code passes all tests and adheres to the project's coding standards.
 5. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to [this](https://github.com/grb-technik/aula-assistant) repository.
 Describe your changes clearly and reference any relevant issues or discussions.

+## Additional Notes

+## Target Hardware and Environment

+This software is primarily designed to run on a Raspberry Pi equipped with a 7" capacitive touch display (resolution: 800×480) in tablet mode.
+However, the interface is built to be responsive and should work well on laptops or other screen sizes too.

+Because the target environment relies on touch input—often less precise than a mouse—all UI elements must be designed to function without the need for a keyboard or external mouse.
+The default window size is set accordingly to reflect the constraints of the Raspberry Pi display.

+For reference, see the [display on berrybase.de](https://www.berrybase.de/offizielles-raspberry-pi-7-display-mit-kapazitiven-touchscreen).

+## Network

+The application communicates with other devices exclusively over the local network.
+It is designed to be a passive network participant, meaning:

+- It only initiates outgoing connections and must not accept any incoming connections from other devices.
+- It must not block or interfere with any network traffic, including connections initiated by other devices on the same network.

+This design allows third-party devices to continue managing or interacting with other components on the network—even if this software becomes unresponsive or fails.